 Predicting for 3 days

-To predict for the 10th of Jan, we take the old total again.
+To predict for the 10th of Jan, we retake the old total.
 This time, the window has shifted.
 The total is now 80.
 We subtract the previous average, add the new data point, and divide it by the same window of 7.
 The new average is 11.14.
 Rounding to the nearest whole number only takes place after we sum all forecasts for the week.

 Predicting for N days